waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 ## Stage 1: Creating a Feature Test

 We cannot possibly implement all functionality at once.
 We need to start somewhere and then increase the number of features until we are happy.
-We'll often talk about a Minimum Viable Prototype (MVP) which is the minimum set of operating features needed for the client to test their business model, but before that we need to start with a single story.
+We'll often talk about a Minimum Viable Product (MVP) which is the minimum set of operating features needed for the client to test their business model, but before that we need to start with a single story.
 Which story is the most likely to take us towards an MVP?
 What is the absolute minimum we could implement but still provide some value to the end user?
 Our first user story sounds promising:

 ```
 As a member of the public,